Show by Label

 It took me some time to install Michael's software structure on my PC because there were some weird dependencies in the EW that plagued the installation.
 I started by uploading the hex code the traditional Pico way, and that worked fine and the counter became alive.

-As an aside, in those days I found and contracted IAR, which at the time was a small start-up company in Uppsala, Sweden, to have them write some disassemblers for the logic state analyzer of the company I worked for.
+[Backflash] As an aside, in those early days I actually found and contracted IAR, which at the time was a small start-up company in Uppsala, Sweden, to have them write some disassemblers for the logic state analyzer of the company I worked for.
 We worked together for a few years providing support for a number of processors our customers wanted to use the LA with.
-Some of them had pipe-line archtectures or internal memory and they figured out ways to get enough information to provide a cycle by cycle assembly code trace.
+Some of them had pipe-line archtectures or internal memory and the IAR folks figured out ways to get enough information to provide a cycle by cycle assembly code trace.
 I was really impressed with their capabilities.
 At the time they were already developing what must have been the early version of the EW and I even visited them in Sweden.
 Small world...

 I still have a lot of learning to do but I'm already impressed with the integrated and complete environment the IAR EW provides.